KarthikeyaGit/book-management-system/README.md

 ## Installation

 1. Install the required Node.js dependencies by running the following command in the main folder and the admin folder:
+2. and in admin folder do npm run build

 ## Usage